 WARRANTY

-If any part of the screen system fails because of a manufacturing defect within 1 to 5 years from the date of substantial completion, the manufacturer will furnish the required replacement parts without charge.
+If any part of the screen system fails because of a manufacturing defect within 3 years from the date of substantial completion, the manufacturer will furnish the required replacement parts without charge.
 Any local transportation, related service labor, or diagnostic call charges are not included.

 PRODUCTS